Skip to content

 Batch importing multiple objects

-This endpoint allows you to efficiently index multiple objects into Tallyfy Answers in a single API call.
-It significantly outperforms making multiple individual object creation requests, especially for large datasets or initial data loading.
+This endpoint lets you efficiently index multiple objects into Tallyfy Answers in a single API call.
+It’s much faster than making individual object creation requests, especially for large datasets or initial data loading.

-Large batch imports are processed in the background, allowing you to monitor progress and cancel operations if needed using the Tasks endpoints.
+Large batch imports run in the background.
+You can monitor progress and cancel operations if needed using the Tasks endpoints.

 API endpoint